pennmem/PythonBootcamp/README.md

 CMLExamples files with how to find the files.
 The simplest way if your system supports it is to make a symbolic link in your PythonBootcamp directory to these files.
-For example, on Rhino this is currently (temporarily) done by going into the PythonBootcamp directory and entering:
+For example, on Rhino this is currently done by going into the PythonBootcamp directory and entering:

-    ln -s /data/examples
+    ln -s /data/examples CMLExamples

 ### Learning how to use the tools and perform analyses